What We Do

 All are Welcome

-Habitat for Humanity of Bucks County has an open-door policy: All who believe that everyone needs a decent, affordable place to live are welcome to help with the work, regardless of race, religion, age, gender, political views or any of the other distinctions that are too often divide people.
+Habitat for Humanity of Bucks County has an open-door policy: All who believe that everyone needs a decent, affordable place to live are welcome to help with the work, regardless of race, religion, age, gender, political views or any of the other distinctions that too often divide people.
 In short, Habitat welcomes volunteers and supporters from all backgrounds and also serves people in need of decent housing regardless of race or religion.
 As a matter of policy, Habitat for Humanity International and its affiliated organizations do not proselytize.
-This means Habitat will not offer assistance on the expressed or implied condition that people must either adhere to or convert to a particular faith, or listen and respond to messaging designed to induce conversion to particular faith.
+This means Habitat will not offer assistance on the expressed or implied condition that people must either adhere to or convert to a particular faith, or listen and respond to messaging designed to induce conversion to a particular faith.

 FREQUENTLY ASKED QUESTIONS ABOUT HABITAT FOR HUMANITY

 Habitat for Humanity International (HFHI) has helped build or repair more than 800,000 houses and served more than 4 million people around the world.
 HFHI was founded in 1976 by Millard Fuller and his wife Linda.

 A world where everyone has a decent place to live.

 Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities, and hope

 Through volunteer labor and donations of money and materials, Habitat builds and rehabilitates simple, decent houses with the help of the homeowner (partner) families.
 Habitat houses are sold to partner families at no profit and financed with affordable loans.
 The homeowners’ monthly mortgage payments are used to build still more Habitat houses.

 Habitat is not a giveaway program.
 In addition to a down payment and the monthly mortgage payments, homeowners invest hundreds of hours of their own labor—sweat equity—into building their Habitat house and the houses of others.